tddfellow/tddfellow.github.io/source/_posts/2016-07-23-build-your-own-testing-framework-part-2.markdown

 2. Step by step migrate all calls to use new functionality instead of old one;
 3. Once old functionality is not used, remove it.

-Advantage of that method, is that it consists of very small steps, that can be executed with confidence and each such small step never leaves the user in red state (failing tests or compile/parsing errors).
+The advantage of that method is that it consists of very small steps, that can be executed with confidence and each such small step never leaves the user in a red state (failing tests or compile/parsing errors).

 Let's see how this one can be applied here: